Grigory Yavlinsky: Opposition to the Russo-Ukrainian War

-Yavlinsky and Yabloko prioritised the topics of the war in Donbass and the annexation of Crimea during the party's election campaign for the State Duma of the 7th convocation in 2016.
+Yavlinsky and Yabloko prioritised the topics of the war in Donbas and the annexation of Crimea during the party's election campaign for the State Duma of the 7th convocation in 2016.
 During the election campaign, on federal TV channels, Yavlinsky repeatedly criticised the Kremlin's policy in Ukraine and disclosed that Russian citizens were participating in the military actions in Ukraine.

-In 2017 Yavlinsky developed a peace plan for Donbass consisting of 10 points.
+In 2017 Yavlinsky developed a peace plan for Donbas consisting of 10 points.
 The plan provided guarantees for the long-term safety of the region's inhabitants and proposed an end to the war.
 It was one of the key policy documents of Yavlinsky's presidential campaign in 2018.

-State Duma elections in 2016
+2016 parliamentary elections

 A Yabloko Party congress held in July 2016 established the electoral list of the party's candidates for the elections to the State Duma of the 7th convocation.
 Based on the party's voting results, Yavlinsky was elected head of the federal list of the Yabloko Party.

 Yavlinsky stated that the State Duma campaign should be perceived exclusively as part of preparations for the Russian presidential elections in 2018.
 On 23 April 2016 at a meeting of the Political Committee of the Yabloko Party, Yavlinsky declared that the expansion of the powers of the employees of the law enforcement authorities in the law "On the Police" and the creation of Rosgvardiya (National Guard of the Russian Federation) were actions adopted by the regime to prepare for the 2018 presidential elections, which will become the "bifurcation point": The presidential elections – these represent possibly the last chance for peaceful regime change with no spilling of blood.At the Yabloko Party congress in July 2016 Yavlinsky declared that society must establish a comprehensive alternative to Vladimir Putin at the impending presidential elections, and start fighting for this choice:Without this step, it will not prove possible to change the regime in Russia peacefully and legally, and there is simply no other method.Yabloko's election programme entitled "Respect for the Individual" stated:This is a programme for the transition from a state of war to a state of peace, from the power of corruption to the power of law, from state lies to truth, from injustice to justice, from violence to dignity, from humiliation of the individual to respect for the individual.Yabloko's experts drafted a package of more than 140 draft laws in 20 different sectors that they planned to submit to the State Duma if elected.
 The draft laws included the "Land-Home-Roads" programme developed by Yavlinsky and a set of laws to overcome the consequences of the criminal privatisation of the mid-1990s.
 In addition, Yavlinsky proposed his own Economic Manifesto to the regime: the economic programme prioritised the adoption of a clear and unambiguous decision in favour of economic development and growth as the goal of both economic and state policy.